 People often appear to take alcohol use for granted as a normal activity compared to drug use, so alcohol has actually become one of the most commonly used and abused addictive substances in the country.

-In fact, 1 in every 12 adults aged 18 and older in the U.S. meets the criteria for alcohol addiction.
+In fact, more than 14 million adults have an alcohol addiction, or alcohol use disorder.
 Alcohol addiction is a chronic disease that can have destructive, potentially fatal effects on the person who is dependent on alcohol and the people around them as well.